-At 45 Km northeast of Corfu Town lies the charming village "LOUTSES", at an altitude of 300 m above sea level, laying in the foothills of the east side of Mount Pantokrator, with the name derived from Albanian roots and meaning place with hole in the ground full of water!.
+At 45 Km northeast of Corfu Town lies the charming village "Loutses", at an altitude of 300 m above sea level, laying in the foothills of the east side of Mount Pantokrator, with its name derived from Albanian roots and meaning place with the hole in the ground full of water!.

-The village is surrounded by traditional olive groves, oak trees, crops and varying wildflowers.
+The village is surrounded by traditional olive groves, oak trees, abundant crops and many species of wildflowers.

-From every point of the village, you will discover even more picturesque views of the surrounding hills, the iridescent sea the local community.
+From every point of the village, you will discover even more picturesque views of the surrounding hills of Mount Pantokrator, the iridescent sea and feel part of the local community.

-Loutses is also known for its Cave and definately worth spending the time to visit.
+Loutses is also known for its Cave and definitely worth spending the time to visit.
 It is partially signed posted, but locals are happy to point you in the right direction if you lose your way.